Theodore Roosevelt Island

 About

 Theodore Roosevelt Island is an 88.5-acre island and national memorial located in the Potomac River in Washington, D.C.
-During the Civil War, it was used as a training camp for Colored Troops and a refugee center for former enslaved black people.
+During the Civil War, it was used as a training camp for the United States Colored Troops.
 The island was given to the federal government by the Theodore Roosevelt Association in memory of the 26th president, Theodore Roosevelt.
+Until then, the island had been known as My Lord's Island, Barbadoes Island, Mason's Island, Analostan Island, and Anacostine Island.

 MoreLess